 Why This Exercise is Important: If you want to achieve the classic V-taper look with a wide back and narrow waist, then T-bar rows is the exercise that can help you.
 It will improve your posture and help prevent back injuries.
 It not only works your back muscles, but also provides lower body and core muscle stimulation.

-Most people avoid this exercise because its uncomfortable and awkward.
+Most people avoid this exercise because it is uncomfortable and awkward.
 Unlike machines designed to simulate the action of a barbell row, a two arm row requires the back to stabilize on its own.
 There are no supports, braces or platforms that you can use.
 Along with this, your lower body muscles are placed under tension and appear to pull the focus away from your lats.

 While using machines can isolate the movement directly on the lats, the end results are subpar because the back muscles works as a cohesive unit.
 The lats, rhomboids, and erectors are all components integrated to work in tandem.
 Thus, when you perform isolated exercises, other back muscles barely come into play.
 When that happens, your back becomes shallow.
 That is, viewed from the front, you may have a decent back, but when you turn to your side or back, you will find inadequate development.
 So if you want a dense and muscular back, you have to work all of the muscles as a unit with the right types of exercises.